MayurPanchale/terraform-azure/README.md

 Default version: Latest

-Source alias: terraform_artifact (or any name)
+Source alias: terraform_artifact (or custom)

-Click Add.
+Click Add to save.

-🔷 STEP 3: Configure Agent Job (Use Your Self-Hosted Agent) Click on the Stage (e.g., Stage 1) → Tasks
+🔷 Step 3: Use Your Self-Hosted Agent
+Click on the Stage (e.g., Stage 1) → Tasks

 Select the Agent job

-In the Agent pool, choose the pool where your self-hosted agent is registered
+In Agent pool, choose your self-hosted pool (e.g., SelfHostedPool)

-e.g., SelfHostedPool

-Leave Agent Specification as default (your agent controls that)
+Leave Agent Specification as default (your local agent handles this)

+✅ Done!
+You're now set up to run Terraform deployments from your own Linux-based Azure DevOps agent.

+Let me know if you want to add sections on:

+YAML-based pipelines

+Troubleshooting common agent errors

+Terraform backend configuration in detail

+Ready to keep going?

+## ⚙️ Terraform Backend Setup in Azure
+Terraform uses a backend to store the state file remotely and safely.
+In Azure, this is typically an Azure Storage Account.

+📦 Components You Need
+Resource Group – e.g., demo-resources

+Storage Account – e.g., mvpstorage33

+Storage Container – e.g., prod-tfstate

+State File Name – e.g., terraform.tfstate